Vermont Data Removal Guide (2026)

 - →Cross-state CCPA leverage for deletion

-Where your data leaks from in Vermont
+Where does your data leak from in Vermont?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Vermont:

 - Vermont data broker registry (Secretary of State)